 If, when confronted, the accused confesses that he is guilty of child abuse, the elders take appropriate congregational action.
 If he is not repentant, he will not be permitted to remain a member of the congregation.
-Even if he is repentant-is cut to the heart and is thus resolutely determined to avoid such conduct in the future-what was stated in the January 1, 1997, issue of The Watchtower applies.
+Even if he is repentant�is cut to the heart and is thus resolutely determined to avoid such conduct in the future�what was stated in the January 1, 1997, issue of The Watchtower applies.
 The article said: "For the protection of our children, a man known to have been a child molester does not qualify for a responsible position in the congregation.
 Moreover, he cannot be a pioneer [full-time missionary of Jehovah's Witnesses] or serve in any other special, full-time service."
 He would not qualify Scripturally.
 (1 Timothy 3:2, 7-10) We take such action because we are concerned with maintaining Bible standards and protecting our children.
-Everyone in our organization is expected to meet the same requirements, namely, to be clean physically, mentally, morally, and spiritually.-2 Corinthians 7:1; Ephesians 4:17-19; 1 Thessalonians 2:4.
+Everyone in our organization is expected to meet the same requirements, namely, to be clean physically, mentally, morally, and spiritually.�2 Corinthians 7:1; Ephesians 4:17-19; 1 Thessalonians 2:4.

 In a few instances, individuals guilty of an act of child abuse have been appointed to positions within the congregation if their conduct has been otherwise exemplary for decades.
-All the factors are considered carefully.
-Suppose, for example, that a long time ago an 18-year-old male had sexual relations with a 15-year-old girl who was a willing participant.
+All of the factors are considered carefully.
+Suppose, for example, that a long time ago a 16-year-old boy had sexual relations with a consenting 15-year-old girl.
 Depending upon the U.S. jurisdiction where he lived when this happened, elders may have been required to report this as an incident of child abuse.
 Let us say that 20 years have passed.
-He has been living an exemplary life and he is respected.
-In such a case, the man could possibly be appointed to a responsible position within the congregation.
+The child abuse reporting law may have changed; the man may have even married the girl!
+Both have been living exemplary lives and they are respected.
+In such a rare case, the man could possibly be appointed to a responsible position within the congregation.

 Our procedures have been refined over time.
 Over the years, as we have noted areas where our policies could be strengthened, we have followed through.
 We are continuing to refine them.
 We do not believe that our system is perfect.
 No human organization is perfect.
 But we do believe that we have a strong, Bible-based policy on child abuse.
 Anyone in a responsible position who is guilty of child abuse would be removed from his responsibilities without hesitation.
 We certainly would not knowingly allow him to serve elsewhere, either because he moved or through a transfer.
-Further, we regularly review our procedures to ensure that they are in compliance with the law. -Romans 13:1.